Concerned about your health after using chemical hair straighteners?

 In the US alone, millions of Black women regularly use chemical straighteners and relaxing products.
 Hair straighteners became popular in the 60s when Black women faced bias at work because of their natural hair.

 As such, many women subscribed to the Eurocentric beauty standard by straightening their hair chemically to avoid discrimination.
-Today, Black women are still the largest consumer of all hair relaxing sold in the US.
+Today, Black women are still the largest consumers of all hair relaxing sold in the US.

 The study done by the NIH included 33,000 women, 60% of whom self-identified as Black women.
 Due to their more frequent use of hair straightening or relaxing products, Black women are at a greater risk of developing uterine cancer.